Hozukii/linked-blog-starter-md/Vault/Physics/Space, Time, Motion/A.3 Work, Energy, and Power.md

 >$E_k = \dfrac12$mv^2

 - Since, momentum, $mv$, is given the symbol $p$, kinetic energy can also be determined from $E_k = \dfrac{p^2}{2m}$
-- Objects which are vibrating or rotating also have kkinetic energy, but we need different equations to calculate their values.
+- Objects which are vibrating or rotating also have kinetic energy, but we need different equations to calculate their values.
 Will be covered later
--
+## Gravitational Potential Energy
+- The gravitational potential energy of a mass raised a heigh $\Delta h$, close to the Earth's surface can be calculated using $\Delta E_p = mg\Delta h$
+#